 We previously had a consulting agreement with our CEO under which he was compensated \$120,000 per annum.
 Beginning June 20, 2013, this contract was to continue unless and until terminated at any time by either us or CEO giving two month notice in writing.
 Such consulting agreement was terminated by mutual agreement as of May 1, 2015 and superseded by the employment agreement effective May 1, 2015.
 The initial term of the employment agreement expires on December 31, 2018, unless earlier terminated by us or Director.
 The agreement provides for automatic one-year renewals, unless either we or Director give notice of our or his intention not to extend at least 90 days prior to the expiration of any term.
 In addition, Director will receive a minimum annual base salary of \$180,000, is eligible to receive an annual performance bonus each year, if performance goals established by our board of directors are met, and is entitled to participate in customary benefit plans.
 There have been no performance goals established.
 If we terminate Director's employment without cause, he will be entitled to the following: (i) payment of (x) accrued compensation and unpaid base salary through the date of such termination, (y) any amounts previously deferred by Director and (z) the payment or reimbursement for expenses incurred prior to the date of such termination; (ii) an amount equal to 200% of the base salary and (iii) continued participation, at our expense, in our health and welfare programs for a period of two years after the date of termination.
-We incurred compensation expense of \$45,000 and \$0 and consulting fees of \$0 and \$30,000 for the nine months ended September 30, 2015 and 2014, respectively, and compensation expense of \$75,000 and \$0 and consulting fees of \$45,000 and \$90,000 for the nine months ended September 30, 2015 and 2014, respectively.
-Deferred compensation totaling \$304,000 and \$184,000 as of September 30, 2015 and December 31, 2014, respectively, is included in Accrued Compensation-Related Party.
+We incurred compensation expense of \$45,000 and \$0 and consulting fees of \$0 and \$30,000 for the three months ended March 31, 2016 and 2015, respectively.
+Deferred compensation totaling \$394,000 and \$349,000 as of March 31, 2016 and December 31, 2015, respectively, is included in Accrued Compensation-Related Party.

 We previously had a consulting agreement with our secretary and director ("Secretary") under which she was compensated \$60,000 per annum.
 Beginning June 20, 2013, this contract was to continue unless and until terminated at any time by either us or Secretary giving two month notice in writing.
 Such consulting agreement was terminated by mutual agreement as of May 1, 2015 and superseded by the employment agreement effective May 1, 2015.
 The initial term of the employment agreement expires on December 31, 2018, unless earlier terminated by us or Secretary.
 The agreement provides for automatic one-year renewals, unless either we or Secretary give notice of our or his intention not to extend at least 90 days prior to the expiration of any term.
 In addition, Secretary will receive a minimum annual base salary of \$80,000.
-If we terminate Secretary's employment without cause, she will be entitled to the following: (i) payment of (x) accrued compensation and unpaid base salary through the date of such termination, (y) any amounts previously deferred by Director and (z) the payment or reimbursement for expenses incurred prior to the date of such termination.
-We incurred compensation expense of \$20,000 and \$0 and consulting fees of \$0 and \$15,000 for the three months ended September 30, 2015 and 2014, respectively, and compensation expenses of \$33,333 and \$0 and consulting fees of \$21,667 and \$45,000 for the nine months ended September 30, 2015 and 2014, respectively.
-Deferred compensation totaling \$147,000 and \$92,000 as of September 30, 2015 and December 31, 2014, respectively, is included in Accrued Compensation-Related Party.
+If we terminate Secretary's employment without cause, she will be entitled to the following: (i) payment of (x) accrued compensation and unpaid base salary through the date of such termination, (y) any amounts previously deferred by Director and (z) the payment or reimbursement for expenses incurred prior to the date of such termination; (ii) an amount equal to 50% of the base salary and (iii) continued participation, at our expense, in our health and welfare programs for a period of two years after the date of termination.
+We incurred compensation expense of \$20,000 and \$0 and consulting fees of \$0 and \$15,000 for the three months ended March 31, 2016 and 2015, respectively.
+Deferred compensation totaling \$187,000 and \$167,000 as of March 31, 2016 and December 31, 2015, respectively, is included in Accrued Compensation-Related Party.